Albert Lee: Guitar collection

 Albert Lee owns around 40 guitars, including Don Everly's Gibson J-200.
 The Gibson Guitar Corporation made one for Don Everly and the other for Phil.
 The guitars have an all black, high-gloss lacquered finish and are equipped with twin Everly Brothers white pickguards.
 The Everly Brothers' manager Wesley Rose had wanted the guitar to be presented to the Country Music Hall of Fame, but Everly informed him that guitars like that should be played, not kept sitting in a glass case.
 Don Everly presented it to Lee, along with his Gibson Everly Brothers model.

 Eric Clapton gave Lee the Gibson Les Paul Custom that he played while with Delaney and Bonnie.
 Lee also plays his signature Music Man (the guitar shown in the photographs) and a 1950s Telecaster (and has versions of both with custom B-Benders), a 1958 Stratocaster and a Martin 000-28 acoustic.

-Despite his being heavily associated with the Fender Telecaster, guitar manufacturer Ernie Ball Music Man makes a signature Albert Lee guitar, which unlike the Telecaster has three single-coil pickups.
+Despite his being heavily associated with the Fender Telecaster, guitar manufacturer Ernie Ball Music Man makes a signature Albert Lee guitar, which unlike typical Telecasters is offered with three single-coil or two humbucker pick-ups.